 The Contemporary Medical Acupuncture Program founders created this medical acupuncture training course on neurofunctional acupuncture and electroacupuncture as the first comprehensive medical acupuncture training course for health care professionals offered by a Medical University in Ontario, Canada.

-The McMaster Contemporary Medical Acupuncture Program is accredited with 300 CME hours (AMA category 1) by the McMaster Health Sciences Continuing Education Department.
+The McMaster Contemporary Medical Acupuncture Program is a 300 hours Certificate Program provided by the McMaster University Departament of Anesthesia and approved by the McMaster Health Sciences Continuing Education Department.

 The Contemporary Medical Acupuncture Program has been designed following the tenets of best evidence practice (evidence-based medicine), and the topics of the curriculum include the latest contemporary scientific medical knowledge about the treatment of pain and dysfunction using neurofunctional acupuncture and electroacupuncture.

-The Contemporary Medical Acupuncture Program is skill-based, clinically oriented, with over 80 hours devoted to practical workshops on neurofunctional acupuncture and electroacupuncture, surface anatomy palpation, needle insertion skills, anatomy laboratory, condition-specific blueprint treatment design, and treatment of live cases.
+The Contemporary Medical Acupuncture Program is skill-based, clinically oriented, with about 100 hours devoted to practical workshops on neurofunctional acupuncture and electroacupuncture, surface anatomy palpation, needle insertion skills, anatomy laboratory, condition-specific blueprint treatment design, special techniques workshops, and treatment of live cases.

 McMaster Medical Acupuncture | Acupuncture Courses | Acupuncture Program | Neurofunctional Acupuncture | Acupuncture Education | Acupuncture Training | Electroacupuncture